WWC-CovidHackathon/covid-detection/README.md

 * Random Selection from ZhangLabData.ipynb<br>
 Function: From thousands of ‘Normal’ and ‘Bacterial Pneumonia’ images in [Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/3), this code randomly selects 490 for each class for our project. <br>
 * Dataset_Creation_Final.ipynb<br>
-Function: It splits images into training, test and validation sets.
+Function: It splits all images into training, test and validation sets.

 #### Folder Modeling
 * SageMaker_Model.ipynb <br>
-Function: It generates the model in AWS SageMaker. <br>
+Function: It generates our model in AWS SageMaker. <br>
 * densenet.hdf5<br>
 Function: These are the pre-trained files, obtained from the course ['AI for Medical Diagnosis', in Coursera](https://www.coursera.org/learn/ai-for-medical-diagnosis). <br>